stegemlar/microalgae-image/README.md

 'Build XGBoost.ipynb' contains the construction, optimization, training, validation and evaluation (SHAP) of the Gradient Boosting Decision tree model (XGBoost)

 'Use XGBoost.ipynb' can be used to clasiify images using a trained XGBoost model

+'Sorted Dataset Haematococcus cell cycle' contains the dataset used for model training and validation The file contains one subfolder for each class ('Greenflag', 'Greenround', 'Others', 'Redflag' and 'Redround')